Reticen8/plugins/security/etpro-telemetry/README.md

 # ETPRO telemetry edition

-Telemetry tools, depends on `rule-updater.config`, which contains the device registration number provided by OPNsense.
+Telemetry tools, depends on `rule-updater.config`, which contains the device registration number provided by Reticen8.

 for example.
 ```